 Most Linux OS users, especially beginners, often wonder if they need a VPN on Linux.
 The answer depends on how and where you use your devices.
 In some conditions, a VPN is simply necessary, in others it is simply desirable.
-However, there are no conditions in which private browsing would be unnecessary or even harmful.
+However, according to the experts from PrivacyJournal, there are no conditions in which private browsing would be unnecessary or even harmful.
 Here is our vision of the advantages and disadvantages of virtual network security for Linux.

 Benefits of Using a VPN on Linux